raiden-network/raiden/CONTRIBUTING.md

 ### Commiting Rules

 For an exchaustive guide read [this](http://chris.beams.io/posts/git-commit/) guide.
-It's all really good advise.
+It's all really good advice.
 Some rules that you should always follow though are:

 - A commit title not exceeding 50 characters